-The City of North Miami offers assistance on a first-come, first-processed basis (while funding is available) to first time homebuyers purchasing a single family home, town house or condominium in the City of North Miami.
-Funding is provided by Housing and Urban Development (HUD) through the HOME Program (up to $40,000) and by the State of Florida through the SHIP Program (up to $25,000) which can be used to “fill the gap” or subsidize the difference between the price of the house to be purchased and the amount of the private sector mortgage that the buyer can afford along with their available funds for down payment.
+The City of North Miami offers assistance on a first-come, first-processed basis (while funding is available) to first-time homebuyers purchasing a single family home, town house or condominium in the City of North Miami.
+Funding is provided by the U.S. Department of Housing and Urban Development (HUD) through the HOME Program and by the State of Florida through the SHIP Program (up to $40,000) which can be used to “fill the gap” or subsidize the difference between the price of the house to be purchased and the amount of the private sector mortgage that the buyer can afford along with their available funds for down payment.
 The amount of HOME or SHIP funding received per applicant will be based upon their ability to repay a private lender loan.

 Income eligible households are offered financing in the form of a zero interest forgivable deferred loan and assisted units are required to meet the affordability period requirements of seven (7) years for the SHIP program or up to fifteen (15) years for the HOME Program.